You are currently viewing the 2021–2022 edition. Click here to view the latest edition.

 Challenge of Records

-If a student believes that their record includes information that is inaccurate, misleading, inappropriate, or otherwise in violation of the students rights of privacy, an appointment should be made with the Assistant Dean of Students to request that the records be amended.
-If the student is not satisfied with the result of the appointment, they may appeal to the Dean of the School of Public Health.
+If a student believes that their record includes information that is inaccurate, misleading, inappropriate, or otherwise in violation of the students rights of privacy, an appointment should be made with the Assistant Dean for Students to request that the records be amended.
+If the student is not satisfied with the result of the appointment, they may appeal to the Dean of BPH.
 If the student is still not satisfied, there will be a hearing, presided over by a campus official or other party who does not have direct interest in the outcome of the hearing.
 The hearing will be within a reasonable length of time and will provide an opportunity for the correction or deletion of any inaccurate, misleading, or inappropriate data and for the inclusion in the student’s records of a written explanation.

-Note: Grading and other evaluations of students work by course instructors do not fall within the scope of such a hearing.
+Note: Grading and other evaluations of students’ work by course instructors do not fall within the scope of such a hearing.

-While complaints and questions that have to do with student records would first be directed to the Assistant Dean of Students, they may also be submitted to the Office of the Registrar, 127 Sproul Hall.
+While complaints and questions that have to do with student records would first be directed to the Assistant Dean for Students, they may also be submitted to the Office of the Registrar, 127 Sproul Hall.
 Complaints regarding violation of the rights accorded students by the 1974 Federal Family Educational Rights and Privacy Act (Buckley) may also be filed with the Family Compliance Office, US Department of Education, 600 Independence Ave., SW, Washington, DC 20202-4605.